Delta Air Lines: Early history

-The history of Delta Air Lines begins with the world's first aerial crop dusting operation called Huff Daland Dusters, Inc. The company was founded on March 2, 1925, in Macon, Georgia, before moving to Monroe, Louisiana, in summer 1925.
+The history of Delta Air Lines began with the world's first aerial crop dusting operation called Huff Daland Dusters, Inc. The company was founded on March 2, 1925, in Macon, Georgia, before moving to Monroe, Louisiana, in the summer of 1925.
 It flew a Huff-Daland Duster, the first true crop duster, designed to combat the boll weevil infestation of cotton crops.
+The first flight operated by Huff Daland Dusters departed from the airfield at Camp Wheeler, now Macon Downtown Airport, on March 23, 1925 to dust a peach orchard in Montezuma, Georgia.
 C.E.
 Woolman, general manager and later Delta's first CEO, led a group of local investors to acquire the company's assets.
-Delta Air Service was incorporated on December 3, 1928, and named after the Mississippi Delta region.
+Delta Air Service was incorporated on December 3, 1928, and was named after the Mississippi Delta region.

 Passenger operations began on June 17, 1929, from Dallas, Texas, to Jackson, Mississippi, with stops at Shreveport and Monroe, Louisiana.
 By June 1930, service had extended east to Atlanta and west to Fort Worth, Texas.
 Passenger service ceased in October 1930 when the airmail contract for the route Delta had pioneered was awarded to another airline, which purchased the assets of Delta Air Service.
 Local banker Travis Oliver, acting as a trustee, C.E.
 Woolman, and other local investors purchased back the crop-dusting assets of Delta Air Service and incorporated as Delta Air Corporation on December 31, 1930.

-Delta Air Corporation secured an air mail contract in 1934, and began doing business as Delta Air Lines over Mail Route 24, stretching from Fort Worth, Texas, to Charleston, South Carolina.
+Delta Air Corporation secured an airmail contract in 1934, and began doing business as Delta Air Lines over Mail Route 24, stretching from Fort Worth, Texas, to Charleston, South Carolina.
 Delta moved its headquarters from Monroe, Louisiana, to its current location in Atlanta in 1941.
 The company name officially became Delta Air Lines in 1945.
 In 1946, the company commenced regularly scheduled freight transport.
 In 1949, the company launched the first discounted fares between Chicago and Miami.
 In 1953, the company launched its first international routes after the acquisition of Chicago and Southern Air Lines.
 In 1959, it was the first airline to fly the Douglas DC-8.
 In 1960, it was the first airline to fly Convair 880 jets.
 In 1964, it launched the Deltamatic reservation systems using computers in the IBM 7070 series.
 In 1965, Delta was the first airline to fly the McDonnell Douglas DC-9.